Azure/azure-powershell/src/MySql/docs/Test-AzMySqlFlexibleServersNameAvailability.md

   - `[ServerName <String>]`: The name of the server.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[VirtualNetworkRuleName <String>]`: The name of the virtual network rule.

+NAMEAVAILABILITYREQUEST <INameAvailabilityRequest>: Request from client to check resource name availability.
+  - `Name <String>`: Resource name to verify.
+  - `[Type <String>]`: Resource type used for verification.

 ## RELATED LINKS